 - a.
-Tanks must contain water of adequate quality, with temperature and oxygen levels monitored and maintained according to PS 4. - b.
+Tanks must be filled to the top with good quality water (see PS 4) from a known source once stocking density has been reached (see PS 3). - b.
 The maximum stocking density must be set so that water quality is maintained for the duration of the journey. - c.
 Diffused oxygen must be spread around the water column using an oil free compressor. - d.
-There must be sufficient aeration to avoid dead spots inside the tanks.
+There must be sufficient aeration to avoid deadspots inside the tanks.